At some point, on some topic, almost everyone will have a moment of clarity worth sharing.

-The challenge, at least as it relates to productive dialogue, is that many of us believe the frequency and scope of the insight we possess to be so grand as to warrant the lion’s share of attention in any given room.
+The challenge, at least as it relates to productive dialogue, is that many of us believe the frequency and scope of our insight is so grand as to warrant the lion’s share of attention in any given room.

 Pick the most stressful or contentious interaction you’ll face in coming days.
-What would change if the objective of everyone involved was to listen?
+What would change if the objective was to listen?
 No agendas.
-No winners or losers.
+No winning or losing.

 There are plenty of reasons not to go down this road.
 Where’s the practicality?
 Someone has to lead.
 And besides, I’m expected to come to the table with a point-of-view, experience and expertise.

-But what might happen if I were to become a point of listening?
+But what might happen if I were to be a point of listening?

-(Double down on the above paragraph if the objective of the one doing most of the talking is to convince, convert, defend or defame.)
+(Double down on the above paragraph if the objective of the one doing most of the talking is to convince, convert, defend or distract.)

-And if the fear is that listening displays weakness or affords unfair advantage to another’s point of view, consider the possibility that there’s not much listening going on in a room where the primary concern is winning.
+And if the fear is that listening displays weakness or affords unfair advantage to another’s point of view, consider the possibility that only minimal progress will be realized in a room where the primary concern is winning the moment.

 Real listening is an intentional and difficult act.
 It stems from a commitment to learn, and a relentless search for a bridge that connects us…even over enormous chasms.